Unchain My Heart (album)

 Unchain My Heart is the eleventh studio album by Joe Cocker, released in 1987.

 Miller Lite used Joe Cocker's recording of "Unchain My Heart" for their Dalmatian campaign as the dog jumps from the Budweiser Clydesdale horse-drawn carriage to the Miller Lite truck.

+The song "Trust in Me" was re-recorded in 1992 for the soundtrack of the movie The Bodyguard.
+This version was recorded as a duet with Sass Jordan.